Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Experimental Study

-\paragraph{Sensitivity analysis} We show the results in Fig.~\ref{fg:sens_fmnist}.
-Again, these experiments are run for $20,000$ iterations.
-Each pair of $C$ and $\epsilon_0$ is repeated 50 times but the rare cases of having a singular path are eliminated.
-The scale of hyperparameters for achieving improvements are biased towards smaller values (in comparison with \texttt{Animals}).
-In agreement with the results for \texttt{Animals}, we can see that the improvement changes are smooth given the range of values.
-Moreover, it still illustrates that, within a certain range, we can obtain notable improvements as we expected.
-Still, the change of $C$ affects the improvements more sensitively, though, we can not be careless about setting a suitable value for $\epsilon_0$.
+The experiments are run for $50,000$ draws in this analysis and the results are shown in~\Cref{fg:sens_fmnist}.
+Each $(C, \varepsilon_0)$ pair is repeated $30$ times but the rare cases of having a singular path are eliminated.
+The scale of hyperparameters for achieving improvements are biased towards smaller values compared with \texttt{Animals}.
+In agreement with the results for \texttt{Animals}, the improvement changes are smooth given the range of values.
+Moreover, it again illustrates that the RBHMC can obtain notable improvements with the properly selected hyperparameters.
+The change of $C$ affects the improvements more sensitively, though, choosing a suitable value for $\varepsilon_0$ is still crucial.
+In this case, the mean AID decreases by around $27$-$28\%$ over the BHMC.
+Moreover, the mean AOD performs about $7.5\%$ better than that of the BHMC.